All cancer types combined

 The overall rate of all cancer types combined in Minnesota has decreased less than 1% per year on average since 2002.
 From 2016 to 2018, an average of 15,700 cases of cancer in males and 14,900 cases of cancer in females were diagnosed among Minnesota residents each year.
 The annual age-adjusted incidence rate for all cancer types combined is higher in males than females.
 This varies considerably from type to type of cancer.

 Cancer cases in Minnesota

 The figure above shows the age-adjusted incidence rate of all cancers types combined in Minnesota residents by year and sex.
 The notable variation in cancer rates between 1991 and 1994 among males is due to increased prostate cancer rates after the introduction of a widely used blood test screening for prostate cancer.
-Most recently, the age-adjusted incidence rate of all cancer types combined was 499.3 new cases per 100,000 males and 438.5 new cases per 100,000 females.
-The age-adjusted incidence rate of all cancer types combined for males increased less than 1% per year from 1988 to 2007, and shows a 2.5% decline since 2007.
-Age-adjusted incidence rates for females since 1988 show an annual increase of 0.45%.
+Most recently, the age-adjusted incidence rate of all cancer types combined was 490.2 new cases per 100,000 males and 435.6 new cases per 100,000 females.
+The age-adjusted incidence rate of all cancer types combined for males increased less than 1% per year from 1988 to 2007, and shows a 2.5% decline until 2013.
+There has been a less than 1% increase since 2013.
+Age-adjusted incidence rates for females since 1988 show an annual increase of 0.46%.

 Cancer cases in Minnesota, by race/ethnicity

 Cancer incidence is highest among American Indians for both sexes (624 cases per 100,000 American Indian males and 529 cases per 100,000 American Indian females).
 Cancer incidence is lowest among Asian/Pacific Islanders for both sexes.

 Last updated May 2021.
 Updates are made when data become available.